Tin stabilizers in the vinyl industry: environmental performance agreement

 3.2 This agreement is not intended to create legally binding obligations between the parties and is therefore not legally enforceable by any party.
 Nothing in this agreement and the guideline attached hereto should be construed as precluding a party from implementing any other environmental initiatives as it sees fit.
 Adherence to this agreement and the guideline does not in any way exempt any participating company and facility from complying with all applicable laws and regulations.

-3.3 By signing a commitment form (Annex 2: Participating company commitment form) and returning a copy to the VIC, who will then forward a copy to ECCC, each participating company and its facilities using tin stabilizers agree to participate in this agreement, and to fully implement, or continue to fully implement, the guideline for as long as this agreement remains in effect.
+3.4 Each participating company and its facilities using tin stabilizers agree to participate in this agreement, and to fully implement, or continue to fully implement, the guideline for as long as this agreement remains in effect.

-3.4 Any new company that is not currently participating in this agreement but that now has vinyl compounding facilities starting to use tin stabilizers will be encouraged by the VIC to participate in this agreement.
+3.5 Any new company that is not currently participating in this agreement but that now has vinyl compounding facilities starting to use tin stabilizers will be encouraged by the VIC to participate in this agreement.

-3.5 This agreement will apply to the successors or assigns of the parties.
+3.6 This agreement will apply to the successors or assigns of the parties.

-4.0 Duration, amendments and other measures
+4.0 Duration, amendments and termination

 4.2 Before it expires, this agreement may be amended or renewed with the written consent of all parties.

-5.0 Performance objective
+5.0 Performance objectives

-5.4 The annual report on compliance (Appendix G of the guideline) will be completed by all participating facilities and submitted to the VIC pursuant to the timeline in section 6.3 of this agreement.
-The VIC will submit the consolidated annual report on compliance to ECCC pursuant to the timeline in section 6.4 and with the expectation that the last consolidated report will demonstrate that all the facilities have fully implemented the guideline.
+5.4 The Annual Report will be completed by all participating facilities and submitted to the VIC pursuant to the timeline in section 6.3 of this agreement.
+The VIC will submit a Consolidated Annual Report to ECCC pursuant to the timeline in section 6.4.

 6.0 Reporting

-6.2 Each new company will need to report to VIC their commitment form (Annex 2) and the VIC will forward a copy to ECCC.
+6.2 Each new company will need to report to the VIC their commitment form (Annex 2) and the VIC will forward a copy to ECCC.

-6.3 By June 30 of each year this agreement is in effect (as per Annex 3), participating companies on behalf of facilities will continue, as under the former agreement, to report to the VIC by completing the “Annual report on compliance with the guideline for the environmental management of tin stabilizers in Canada” (Appendix G of the guideline).
+6.3 By June 30 of each year this agreement is in effect (as per Annex 2), participating companies on behalf of participating facilities will continue, as under the former agreement, to report to the VIC by completing the Annual Report.

 7.0 Roles and responsibilities